Zidan Sertdemir: Club career

 Sertdemir is a youth product of Brøndby and moved to the academy of Nordsjælland at the age of 12.
 He then joined German club Bayer Leverkusen on 15 June 2021, signing a three-year contract.

 He made his senior debut with Bayer Leverkusen in a 1–1 Bundesliga tie with Hertha on 7 November 2021.
-At 16 years and 276 days, Sertdemir is the youngest ever debutant for Bayer Leverkusen in the Bundesliga, and the second-youngest debutant in the league after Youssoufa Moukoko.
+At 16 years and 276 days, Sertdemir is the youngest ever debutant for Bayer Leverkusen in the Bundesliga overtaking his teammate Iker Bravo in the same match, and the second-youngest debutant in the league after Youssoufa Moukoko.

 Having not managed to break through Bayer's first team on a full basis, on 31 January 2023 Sertdemir officially returned to Nordsjælland, joining the club on a permanent deal.

+On 31 August 2025, Sertdemir returned to Germany, signing with 2.
+Bundesliga club Preußen Münster.

 International career

-Born in Ishøj, Denmark, Sertdemir is of Turkish descent.
+Born in Ishøj, Denmark, Sertdemir is of Kurdish and Turkish descent.
 He is a youth international for Denmark, having represented the Denmark U16s and U17s.